 Name.
 Answer.
-Bobier, Thos Wood; have to draw it six miles, but intend using coal, as I hear we are going to I. we it at \$6.50 per ton.
-Good water from wells 8 ft. deep; all of my Warren, R. J neighbours get plenty of good water by digging from 8 to 20 ft.
-Wood; have got plenty on my farm.
+Bobier, Thos Wood; have to draw it six miles, but intend using coal, as I hear we are going to have it at \$6 50 per ton.
+Good water from wells 8 ft. deep; all of my neighbours get plenty of good water by digging from 8 to 20 ft.
+Warren, R. J Wood; have got plenty on my farm.
 Plenty of water from wells and springs; depth of well 14 ft.
-Niff, J. R Chambers, S. W Poplar; difficult to obtain, but will use coal.
+Niff, J. R Chambers, S. W Poplar: difficult to obtain, but will use coal.
 Plenty of water from well 18 ft. deep.
-Wood, any amount of it in this district.
-Plenty of water; a spring for home use, and a spring creek for cattle.
-Bailey, Z Wood, rather scarce, but coal, which is superior, is easily got at Railroad Station.
-Plenty of spring and river water, wells 10 ft.
-Poplar; any quantity three miles off.
+Bailey, Z Black, G. R Champion Bros Poplar; any quantity three miles off.
 Plenty of water and good well 38 ft. deep.
-Dry oak and poplar; not difficult to obtain.
-Generally plenty of water, one well 5 ft. and another 16 ft.
-McKenzie, D Poplar fuel.
-We have plenty yet, handy by.
-The Arrow River runs through my farm.
-I have a spring at my louse.
-Fraser, D Wood getting scarce; expect to use coal soon.
+McKenzie, D Fraser, D Wood getting scarce; expect to use coal soon.
 Plenty of water.
-Ponds and wells 14 ft. and 30 ft.
+Ponds and wells 14 ft. and 30 it.
 Any amount in latter, could not be bailed dry.
-Wood and coal.
+Farmer, W. A King, M Wood and coal.
 River water.
-Wood from Qu'Appelle, and coal at \$9.00 per ton on Canadian Pacific Railway.
-Water is very scarce, and draw it five miles.
-Have no well yet.
-Wood; from three to five miles off.
-Plenty of water.
-Beaver Creek runs through the farm.
-Wells are from 8 to 12 ft. round here.
-Wood, abundance in this district; the Weed Hills, Woolf Hills and 6 pepelle being very adjacent and well timbered.
+Thompson, S Anderson, George Wood, abundance in this district; the Weed Hills, Woolf Hills and Qu'Appelle being very adjacent and well timbered.
 Price to townspeople 12s. per cord.
 We depend on slough water in summer for stock.
-Wells range from 6 to 35 McDougall, A. G Tate, nes ft. in depth.
+Wells range from 6 to 35 McDougall, A. G Tate, James ft. in depth.
 Wood.
 Coal this year \$6.50 per ton.
 Plenty of water from well 14 ft. deep.
 Coal in winter, wood in summer, both of which are easily obtainable.
-Get water McCaughey, J. S From a never-failing spring.
-We use coal, it is quite handy.
-Coal and wood, easy to obta Water from well 25 to 40 ft. deep.
-Coal from Souris, 18 miles from here; not difficult to obtain.
-Plenty of water from a well 15 ft. deep.
+Get water from a never-failing spring.
+McCaughey, J. S Heaslip, J. J We use coal, it is quite handy.
+We get water from a well about 12 ft. deep.
+Coal and wood easy to obtain.
+Water from well 25 to 40 ft. deep.
+Coal from Souris, 18 miles from bere; not difficult to obtain.
+Plenty of water Bolton, F from a well 15 ft. deep.
 Poplar and oak wood in abundance; haul three miles.
 Wells 28 ft. deep.
-Ponds for cattle in summer.
+Campbell, Robert Ponds for cattle in summer.
 We get our fire wood, fencing and building timber from the Riding Mountain, four miles to draw.
 We get our water from Stoney Creek, a spring creek rising in the mountain and running all the year round.
-Paynter, J. E McEwen, D Wood, difficult to obtain.
+Paynter, J. E Wood, difficult to obtain.
 Plenty of water from a well 7 ft.
 Wood at present, but intend using coal for winter.
-Expect to get it at Brance about \$7 (28s.) per ton.
+Expect to get it at Brandon, about \$7 (28s.) per ton.
 Plenty of water, well and sloughs.
-Wells, one Connerson, J ft. another 35 ft.
+Wells, one 20 Connerson, J ft. another 35 ft.
 All oak wood; in abundance.
 Water in abundance all the year round from "Dead Horse Creek."
 Kennedy, Thos Wood, not difficult to obtain in my case, but some have to buy.
 It costs about \$2.50 per cord.
 Plenty of water.
 Have a good spring creek.
 Johnston, Jas Wood and coal.
 Have had no difficulty so far to obtain supply.
 I have a nice creek crossing farm, but supply buildings by wells from 10 to 15 ft.
-First- McLean, J. A Class water.
-Poplar, oak and ash; very easy to obtain.
+First-class water.
+McLean, J. A Poplar, oak and ash; very easy to obtain.
 I have to dig for water, the depth is from 8 to 12 ft.